cx-language/cx/docs/spec.md

 > _deinitializer-definition_ → `deinit` `(` `)` `{` _body_ `}`<br>

-#### Parameters

-Unlike C++ and C, Delta is not a copy-by-default language.
-When you declare a parameter to be of type `T`, the parameter is not automatically pass-by-value.
-Instead, whether `T` is a class or struct will determine how it's passed: classes are passed by reference (by default), while structs are passed by copy (by default).

-To override the default behavior, the keywords `move` and `inout` may be used:

-- `move` can be applied to class parameters, and forces the argument to be a pass-by-value temporary, i.e. a freshly copied or moved value.
-- `inout` can be applied to struct parameters, and causes any changes to the parameter to be reflected at the call site.

 #### Private and public functions

 Both member functions and global functions may be declared private or public by